Dpentester/Open6uck/README.md

 This is a tool to exploit apache server

 ## Usage
 This Exploit (https://www.exploit-db.com/exploits/764/) is outdated.

-Here you can take updated
+Below you can take updated
 1. Download 764.c
 ~~~